Brain-Ris/SchoolApp/README.md

                         │ eleve_id    │    │ eleve_id    │
                         │ matiere_id  │    │ montant     │
                         │ trimestre   │    │ created_at  │
-                        │ valeur      │    │ deleted_at  │
+                        │ valeurs     │    │ deleted_at  │
                         │ deleted_at  │    └─────────────┘
                         └─────────────┘
 ```